mrirecon/image-priors/scripts/train/readme.md

 ## Train generative priors

 Use [train.sh](train.sh) to train your generative priors.
-Before that, please prepare a list of files like below for your dataset.
+Before execution, please prepare a list of files like below for your dataset.
 This dataset contains the complex images that are obtained after phase augmentation.

 ```txt
 ../abide_2/train/abide_1000000.hdr